Day-by-Day / September 4, 1804

 Shannon still missing

-Niobrara River, NE The barge‘s sail is hoisted in a strong wind and the mast breaks.
-After eight miles, the expedition stops at the Niobrara River to explore, hunt, and look for signs of George Shannon who has been missing several days.
+The barge sail is hoisted in a strong wind and the mast breaks.
+They pass an old Ponca village and make eight miles before stopping at the Niobrara River to explore, hunt, and look for signs of Pvt.
+Shannon who has been missing several days.
+Lewis collects a specimen of silver buffaloberry.

 The Niobrara River